Trailheads March On Grant Park, Try To See Zoo Animals, Then Eat Other Animals At Woods Chapel.

 - 4 min read

-Steve and George were traveling, seperately, and no doubt waiting in long airport security lines, as ICE agents watched them and sipped their lattes.
+Steve and George were traveling, seperately, and no doubt waiting in long airport security lines, as ICE agents watched them while sipping their lattes.

 Trailheads last made the Grant Park trek almost three years ago, and we detailed its fascinating history (the place isn’t named for who you think).
 Learn all about the story here.

-Of course, none of us remembered the history–we barely remember each other’s names–so we read the helpful history signs.
+Of course, none of us remembered the history of this area–we barely remember each other’s names–so we read the helpful history signs.

-And we read even more signs, wondering about the definition of any word over three syllables.
+We read even more signs, often wondering about the definition of any word over three syllables.

 Guy, Brad, and the dogs posed by a Civil War canon, as Patrick searched the grounds for cannonballs.
 No luck.
 They’re long gone.
 Apparently they’re worth as much as a catalytic converter.